-Our products are primarily marketed and sold to hospitals, long-term care facilities, alternate care sites, clinics, doctors' offices, and retail pharmacies.
-Most of these facilities are members of one or more group purchasing organizations, which negotiate collective purchasing agreements on behalf of their members.
+Our products are primarily marketed and sold to institutions such as hospitals, long-term care facilities, alternate care sites, clinics, and doctors' offices.
+Additionally, we also sell to retail pharmacies.
+Most institutional customers are members of one or more group purchasing organizations, which negotiate collective purchasing agreements on behalf of their members.
 These facilities purchase products through specialty distributors and wholesalers.
 We have relationships with the major group purchasing organizations in the United States.
 We also have relationships with major specialty distributors, wholesalers and retailers who distribute pharmaceutical products nationwide.